-Fellowship Program: Division of Pulmonary, Critical Care, and Sleep Medicine
+Fellowship Programs: Division of Pulmonary, Critical Care, and Sleep Medicine

 The fellowship is structured to provide clinical and research experience in Pulmonary and Critical Care Medicine over three years for all trainees.
 The first year experience is primarily clinical, with a focus on pulmonary medicine.
 It should be noted, however, that 3 months of the first-year fellows’ time is allocated to research.
 The second year is split between research and clinical work, with 6 months of either clinical or basic research under the supervision of one of the faculty.
 The third year is focused primarily on Critical Care medicine and 6 to 7 months dedicated to continuation of research work begun in the second year.
 Rotations in anesthesia, PFT/pulmonary exercise, surgical ICU, cardiac surgery ICU, CCU and lung transplantation are required.
 Electives are offered in thoracic surgery, chest radiology, pathology, NSICU and pulmonary rehabilitation.